SFU-CMPT-201/a1-pub/README.md

 * First, make sure you are in the correct directory for this assignment (`a1`).
 * Also make sure that you record your entire work session(s) by entering `record`.
-    * Again, when `record` is running, the prompt will display `[recording]`.
+    * As mentioned for A0, when `record` is running, the prompt will display `[recording]`.
 Make sure you see it before proceeding. `record` records everything you do in your terminal and saves it to the files in a directory named `.record`.
+    * Also as mentioned for A0, while recording, make sure that you do not copy and paste anything.
+      If you do, you will get a 0.
+If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning to avoid getting a 0.
     * Remember to enter `exit` when you want to stop.
 * Start `nvim`.
 You do not need to open any file.
 * Once `nvim` starts, enter `:Tutor`, which will start the built-in tutorial.
 * The tutorial will ask you to modify the content, and so after finishing the tutorial, save the content of the tutorial (including your modifications) to a new file named `tutor` (if you finish the tutorial, you will know how to save the content you're editing to a new file).
-* If the tutorial tells you to exit without saving, it is okay to do it so just do it.
+* If the tutorial tells you to exit without saving, it is okay to do it.
 * For Lesson 7.2, you won't be able to save anything, which is fine.
 * The tutorial will tell you that "the ✗ sign at the left will change to ✓."
 But this is not perfect and sometimes it may not change.
 This is also fine.